awards and honors

 awardee

-The Bruno Rossmann Award of the Bruno Roßmann Foundation is awarded as part of the Food Chemistry Days by the Society of Food Chemistry - Division in the German Chemical Society .
-The prize consists of a certificate, the donor's photo and curriculum vitae as well as a monetary amount of up to EUR 5,000.
+The Bruno Rossmann Award of the Bruno Rossmann Foundation is awarded during the Food Chemistry Days by the Society of Food Chemistry - Division of the German Chemical Society .
+The prize consists of a certificate, the photo and CV of the donor and a cash amount of up to 5,000 euros.

-According to the will of the founder, scientific work on the following focal points can be awarded:
+According to the founder’s wishes, scientific work in the following areas can be awarded:

 • Rapid methods for the detection of harmful substances on and in food,

-• Methods for examining food with simple means, if, for example, the technical equipment is no longer operational for external reasons, as well as
+• Methods for the examination of foodstuffs using simple means, for example when the technical equipment is no longer usable for external reasons, as well as

 • Improvement of nutrition, elimination of harmful substances, better physiological utilization.

-The funding goal thus serves practice-oriented consumer protection with special consideration of rapid methods and innovative approaches to resource-saving food analysis and the improvement of the nutritional situation through technological advances, including the reduction of undesirable substances.
-Explanations of individual terms can be found in the announcement about the foundation of the Bruno Roßmann Prize in the journal food chemistry 45, No. 5 (1991).
+The funding objective is therefore to promote practical consumer protection with particular emphasis on rapid methods and innovative approaches to resource-saving food analysis, as well as improving the nutritional situation through technological advances, including the reduction of undesirable substances.
+Explanations of individual terms can be found in the announcement of the Bruno Rossmann Prize in the journal food chemistry 45, Issue No. 5 (1991).

-Younger scientists whose work corresponds to the purpose of the foundation are invited to apply for the Bruno Rossmann Award by means of advertisements - usually every two years - in the most important journals and journals.
-For this purpose, the work from the above areas, written in German or English, a one-page German summary and documents on the scientific career must be submitted.
-In addition, suitable work can be proposed by third parties if the relevant documents are attached.
+Young scientists whose work corresponds to the foundation's purpose are invited to apply for the Bruno Rossmann Award through calls for applications - usually every two years - in the most important journals and magazines.
+To do so, the work must be from the above-mentioned areas, written in German or English, a one-page German summary and documents about the scientific career.
+Suitable work can also be suggested by third parties if the relevant documents are enclosed.

-A group of experts, the Prof. Dr. Mirko Bunzel, Karlsruhe (Chairman), Prof. Dr. Thomas Kuballa, Karlsruhe, and Dr. Katrin Hoenicke, Hamburg.
+The eligibility of the submitted or nominated works will be decided by a panel of experts consisting of Prof. Dr. Mirko Bunzel, Karlsruhe ( Chair), Prof. Dr. Thomas Kuballa, Karlsruhe, and Dr. Katrin Hoenicke, Hamburg.

-Applications and suggestions are requested in electronic form by April 15, 2023 to the chair of the Food Chemical Society - Division in the GDCh, n.buerger@gdch.de.
+Applications and suggestions are requested in electronic form by April 15 of every second year to the chairman of the Society of Food Chemistry - Division in the GDCh, n.buerger@gdch.de.
+For the next award ceremony, applications and suggestions are requested by April 15, 2025.

 Josef-Schormüller-Medaille